mysterious-coding/base_entranced/README.md

 Selfkilling with high ping can be frustrating on base servers when you accidentally max yourself due to selfkilling too late. base_entranced's lag compensation allows you to selfkill slightly closer to the respawn wave if you have high ping by subtracting your ping from the minimum delay of 1000 milliseconds.
 For example, if you have 200 ping, you will only have to wait 800 milliseconds before you can respawn instead of 1000.
 This is because you actually pressed your selfkill bind earlier and the server simply did not receive that packet until later.

 #### Map updates/improvements
 Some maps have hardcoded fixes in base_entranced in order to eliminate the need for releasing pk3 patches.
-For example, on siege_cargobarge2, defense demo was given double ammo via base_entranced hardcoding rather than releasing another pk3 patch.
 Yes, some of these are "hacky," but it's better than forcing everyone to redownload the maps.

 #### Enhanced mapping framework
 base_entranced provides siege mapmakers with powerful new tools to have more control over their maps.
 You can do interesting things with these capabilities that are not possible in base JK3.

+Mapmakers can add a text file with the filename `/maps/mapname_goes_here.changes` to print a list of changes in the current version when a player enters `/changes` in the console.

 Mapmakers can add some new extra keys to `worldspawn` entity for additional control over their maps: